gordonpn/smart-home-simulator/README.md

 We are using the following dependencies:

 - Spring Boot Starter Web
-- Spring BOot Starter Test
+- Spring Boot Starter Test

 More details can be found in `./backend/build.gradle` file.